MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

    - The solution containing only the custom connector.
    - The solution containing the model, connection reference, and any other components.

+1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automeate](https://flow.microsoft.com).

+    For help on how to import solutions, go to [Import solutions](/powerapps/maker/data-platform/import-update-export-solutions) for Power Apps, or [Import solutions](/power-automate/import-flow-solution) for Power Automate.

-1. Create the connection to your external endpoint.<!-- How do you get to this screen? -->
+1. Create the connection to your external endpoint.
       - If your endpoint is unsecured, select **Create**.
       -  If your endpoint is secured with an API key, enter it in the **API Key** field, and then select **Create**.